Mr-Destructive/techstructive-blog/_posts/2021-12-27-Django-Basics-P6.md

     path('', include('post.urls')),
 ]
 ```
-The urls file in the project folder is the core configuration for project level url routesto individual applications within the project.
+The urls file in the project folder is the core configuration for project level url routes to individual applications within the project.

 Append the following if your templates and static files are not configured properly.